The Role of Federal Air Marshal in Criminal Justice and Law

 How to Apply for a Position as a Federal Air Marshal

-If the application is properly filled.
-The candidate is made to sit for an exam.
+If the application is properly completed, the candidate will then sit for an exam.
 The credit and criminal history of the qualified candidate is checked.
 If the candidate has a good background record, he faces the panel interviews.
-The chosen candidates go through medical check, fingerprinting, etc.
+The chosen candidates then go through the medical check, fingerprinting, etc.

 Additional Information Related to a Career as a Federal Air Marshal

-Aspiring Air marshals must possess good communication skills, leadership skills and should not hesitate to work independently.
+Aspiring Air marshals must possess good communication skills, leadership skills, and should have the ability to work independently.
 They must be accurate shooters.
 Candidates having experience in law enforcement or military may be given preference in the selection process.

 Average Salary of a Federal Air Marshal

-The threat of international terrorism will always be the prime concern therefore the requirement of continuous recruitment for Air Marshals will always continue.
-Currently 3,200 – 4,000 air marshals are working as a part of TSA.
-They are protecting the country by travelling as passenger on both domestic and international flights so as to prevent highjacking of the planes by terrorists or criminals.
+The threat of international terrorism will always be the prime concern.
+Therefore, recruitment for Federal Air Marshals is continual.
+Currently, 3,200 – 4,000 air marshals are working as a part of TSA.
+They are protecting U.S. citizens by travelling as passengers on both domestic and international flights to prevent highjacking of the planes by terrorists or criminals.